 What's accepted in my recycling bin?

-Rigid plastics numbered 1 to 5*, which typically includes:
+Clean, rigid plastics numbered 1, 2 or 5*, which typically includes:

 Yoghurt, ice cream and margarine tubs